 Gas plumbing comes in two parts: the incoming supply up to the meter and then the pipework and fittings within the house.
 Normally the procedure is that you purchase a meter box from the gas supply company and fit it externally on the house in a position where the meter can be easily read.
 The gas supply company then run a supply from the nearest main and provide a meter and connect to it.
 They charge for this depending usually on the length of the run.
 It is then your responsibility to do the internal pipework.

 Because gas is potentially so dangerous it is important that the installer / plumber is competent.
-There are some quite interesting forum postings on what constitutes competence here.

 See the Gas Safe Register